In a nutshell:

 You're in the right place!
 The following docs elaborate on the finer details of Arbitrum DAO and its underlying governance mechanisms:

-- Airdrop eligibility and token distribution details: Tells you how $ARB eligibility is determined, and how $ARB tokens are being distributed.
+- Airdrop eligibility and token distribution details: Tells you how $ARB eligibility was determined, and how $ARB tokens were initially distributed.

 - The Constitution of the Arbitrum DAO: The human-readable governance protocol that the DAO's smart contracts implement.